 Damascus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Damascus is nearly on par with the US average for all cities of 21.84%: 20.92% of adults 25 and older in Damascus have a bachelor's degree or advanced degree.
+The percentage of adults in Damascus who are college-educated is close to the national average for all communities of 21.84%: 20.92% of the adults in Damascus have a bachelor's degree or advanced degree.

 The per capita income in Damascus in 2022 was $27,301, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $109,204 for a family of four.
 However, Damascus contains both very wealthy and poor people as well.